canonical/charm-relation-interfaces/interfaces/kafka_client/v0/README.md

 ## Usage

 This relation interface describes the expected behavior of any charm claiming to be able to interface with a Kafka cluster as a client.
-For the majority of charms seeking to relate to a Kafka cluster, they will seek to do so as any of a producer, consumer or admin client.
+For the majority of charms seeking to relate to a Kafka cluster, they will seek to do so as any of a producer, requirer or admin client.

 - Producers can expect their desired topic/wildcard to be granted `WRITE`, `DESCRIBE`, `CREATE` topic ACLs matching their application credentials upon relation.
 Producer clients then can create their own topics using whichever client-library they wish, setting any topic level configuration then (e.g `replication-factor` and `partitions`).
 - Consumers can expect to be granted ACLs for a specified topic with `READ`, `DESCRIBE` on topic, and `READ` on a wildcard-suffixed consumer-group upon relation.